booch/presentations/Architecture-Big-and-Small/slides.md

 - Over the next few years, more people got involved
     - Smalltalk community
     - Object-Oriented community - design, analysis, programming
-- In 1994, Ward built a web site to collaborate
+- In 1995, Ward built a web site to collaborate
     - He wrote code for the site
         - Called it "wiki"
             - Hawaiian for "quick"

-- Ward says that this was a direct consequence of Alexander's work

 - C2 Wiki
     - Very first wiki!
     - C2 = Cunningham & Cunningham, Inc
     - Design Patterns
-    - Portland Pattern Repository (PPR)
-        - People, Projects, Patterns
-        - Ward Cunningham lives near Portland, Oregon
+- Ward says wiki was a direct consequence of Alexander's work
+    - Agile (XP) too!

 ------